zachjob/seatyourself/README.md

 * <del>As a restaurant owner, when I go to my restaurant's edit page, I can set the minimum and maximum party size that a reservation can be made for.</del>

 ## Happy to have
-* As a customer, when I make a reservation at a restaurant, I want to receive loyalty points.
+* <del>As a customer, when I make a reservation at a restaurant, I want to receive loyalty points.</del>
-* As a customer, when I go to my profile, I want to see my loyalty points.
+* <del>As a customer, when I go to my profile, I want to see my loyalty points.</del>
-* As a restaurant owner, when I go to my profile, I want to see a list of customers who have made reservations at my restaurant in order of loyalty points.
+* <del>As a restaurant owner, when I go to my profile, I want to see a list of customers who have made reservations at my restaurant in order of loyalty points.</del>
 * Replace booking-times with ONLY AVAILABLE time slots.